SAKryukov/dotnet-solution-structure/articles/article0.2.md

 }
 ```

 A specialized case of such a pseudo-read-only property is implemented for [`StringFormat.Format`](#code-class-string-format).
-Generally, a value can be assigned to this property at arbitrary moment of time, but its modification fails if `formalParameters` are defined, and their number is greater then zero.
+Generally, a value can be assigned to this property at an arbitrary moment of time, but its modification fails if `formalParameters` are defined, and their number is greater than zero.
 This is natural: it means the format string is already defined correctly and can be used with read-only access.
-If this is not the case, something went wrong, and the developer is given the change to play with this value in ad-hoc manner, to figure out what's wrong.
+If this is not the case, something went wrong, and the developer is given the chance to play with this value in an ad-hoc manner, to figure out what's wrong.

 ### Using ObjectDataProvider